Maproom/qmapshack/nsi/HOWTO-BUILD.md

   The copyfiles.bat script will create a new directory "Files" which has exactly the same content as the final installation directory created by the NSIS installer will have.
-  Qmapshack does not have any dependencies out of its own installation directory.
+  QMapShack does not have any dependencies out of its own installation directory.
 So instead of creating an NSIS installer you could just copy this directory to an other machine for a quick deployment

 - [optional] Test whether the deployment is complete: double-click on Files/qmapshack.exe
-  ==> Qmapshack should start up and be fully operational without any restrictions
+  ==> QMapShack should start up and be fully operational without any restrictions

 - Run the QMapShack_Installer.nsi script e.g via right click on script file and choosing "Compile NSIS Script" from contextual menu.